 - Have you tried different meat-replacements?
 Think tofu, quinoa or beans.

 - Homework day: search the Internet for foods you wouldn’t believe are not actually vegan.

 - Time to treat yourself to a vegan dinner.
 Use Google maps or the Happy Cow app to find vegan restaurants near you.
 Or plan a day trip somewhere to try a restaurant you’re really curious in.
 Make sure to reserve seats.

 Get inspiration from vegan social media.

-- Craving whipped cream or other non-vegan treats?
+- Did craving whip cream or other non-vegan treats?
 Search online for a recipe, buy the ingredients, and book in kitchen experiment time.

 - Get inspiration from vegan social media.
 There’re lots of beautiful pictures and quotes to inspire you, but keep in mind that the non-photo shopped original photo of a successful blogger may not look that different from your own creation.
 Therefore, move forwards with confidence.
 Perhaps get some beautiful vegan cloth napkins to give your photos a colourful boost.

 - Congrats!
 Do a woo-hoo dance in your living room.
 You’re helping the environment by reducing your consumption of livestock and animal by-products.

 - Is your current comfort food non-vegan?
 Come up with a vegan version or an entirely new recipe that will be your go-to-food when you need it.

 - Set a date within the next 3 weeks to invite family over for a dinner of your favourite vegan dishes.
 Maybe get them involved in the prep.